Fotografo: JFF © | Mariana Themudo

 With this order areas that require bigger privacy are protected without harming the relation between the bedroom and the landscape.
 The interior, walls, roof and floor are painted with the same color to assure the comfort and unity of the interior space.

-Design team: Architecture: Ezzo Arquitectura, César Machado Moreira
+Team Design: Architecture: Ezzo Arquitectura, César Machado Moreira

 Project team: Fátima Barroso, Hugo Torres, Carla Barbosa, Sneha Kumar